History of cinema in the United States: 1900–1919

+During those two decades, more than 50% of the country's market was held by the French group Pathé (particularly with its subsidiary Pathé Exchange).
+After the First World War, the Pathé group gradually withdrew from the United States market due to financial difficulties related to the war and the rapid rise of Hollywood.
+In addition to having marked the period with its film productions, Pathé is also known for having invented among other the world's first filmed newsreel, named Pathé News (Pathé Journal in France).
+Pathé no longer has operations in America but is still currently one of the main French and European film groups.

 Post 1920s: the modern era

+The start of the 1920s marked the impending end of the Silent Comedy genre that lasted roughly three decades.
+Though silent comedies remained prominent within America cinema with the likes of Buster Keaton´s talents with his films such as Sherlock Jr (1924), which was one of the first films to show that the talents of the actor and director (In Buster Keaton´s case he was both!) can carry a film with passion and daring stunts often appreciated in the theatrical world american cinema even in today's filming era.

+By the late 1920s, ¨Talking Pictures¨ (or ¨Talkies¨) became american cinemas introduction to synchronized sound.
+The release of The Jazz Singer (1927) was a major turning point, as audiences flocked to see and hear the new technology.
+The successful introduction of synchronized sound was a massive technological and cultural shift that rendered silent films obsolete and led studios to quickly transition to producing "Talkies" to stay profitable.

-In the next ten years, as movie revenues exploded, independent promoters and movie studios (who owned their own proprietary chains until an antitrust ruling in 1948) raced to build the most lavish, elaborate, attractive theaters.
+In the next several years, as movie revenues exploded, independent promoters and movie studios (who owned their own proprietary chains until an antitrust ruling in 1948) raced to build the most lavish, elaborate, attractive theaters.

 These forms morphed into a unique architectural genre—the movie palace—a unique and extreme architectural genre which boasted a luxurious design, a giant screen, and, beginning in 1953, stereophonic sound.
 The movie chains were also among the first industries to install air conditioning systems which gave the theaters an additional lure of comfort in the summer period.
 In 1931, a seat with a pivoted back was designed to allow people to remain seated while other patrons easily passed in front of them.
-This type of seat became standard in almost all US movie theaters.
+This type of seat became standard in almost every American movie theaters.